mobile app bar

 Feb 15, 2026; Daytona Beach, Florida, USA; NASCAR Cup Series driver Alex Bowman (48) during the 68th running of the Daytona 500 at Daytona International Speedway

-Alex Bowman currently finds himself in a spot that no driver wants to be in.
-He sat out the race in Las Vegas on Sunday, making it the second consecutive Cup Series race he has been forced to miss.
-Hendrick Motorsports revealed that he has been dealing with vertigo, and rumors now suggest he could make a return in Darlington.
+Alex Bowman is in a spot that no driver wants to be in.
+He sat out the race in Las Vegas on Sunday, the second consecutive Cup Series race he has missed this season.
+Hendrick Motorsports revealed that he has been struggling with vertigo.

 The biggest priority for both Allgaier and team owner Rick Hendrick is for Bowman to return to full health.
-Allgaier noted that the driver has been working harder than anyone has ever seen before.
-All that remains now is to wait and see what the results of that effort will be.
-Bowman will certainly be eager to be ready in time for the race at Darlington.
+Allgaier added that Bowman has been working harder than anyone has ever seen before, targeting a return at Darlington.

-Bowman will need to step up his game whenever he returns
+Bowman will need to step up his game on return

-Denny Hamlin held the same opinion when speaking on Actions Detrimental.
-He said, “I think if you took his median performance over the regular season, you would say that it’s over.
-If he comes back and runs better than his averages, I think he could make it, which means you’ve got to get a lot of stage points.”
+“I think if you took his median performance over the regular season, you would say that it’s over.
+If he comes back and runs better than his averages, I think he could make it, which means you’ve got to get a lot of stage points,” said Hamlin.

 Post Edited By:Somin Bhattacharjee